 Researcher | INR 6-8 LPA | INR 15-20 LPA |

-After a PhD in pathology one can pursue a career as Professor, Pathologist, Researcher and Consultant.
+The PhD in Pathology opens broad gateways to multiple opportunities that the candidates can pursue.
+After a Doctorate in pathology, one can pursue a career as a Professor, Pathologist, Researcher and Consultant.

-PhD pathology is generally of 3-6 years, and includes topics such as histopathology, molecular pathology, laboratory management and clinical research practices.
+A PhD in pathology is generally of 3-6 years, and includes topics such as histopathology, molecular pathology, laboratory management, and clinical research practices.

 A pathologist is a type of medical doctor.
 They deal with a variety of medical conditions and they work with bodily fluids such as blood and human tissue.

-No, after PhD also, one is not allowed to work as a doctor.
+No, after a PhD, one is not allowed to work as a doctor.
 But is allowed to do research and participate in clinical trials.
+A pathologist indulge in the lab tests.